Laxus8120/AirLine_Booking_Backend_API/NOTES.md

 * After running upper command a new model name `city.js` will be created in our models folder.
 * In this city.js file we have our city class .(NOTE - if you dont use sequelilze-cli you have to create this class manually .
 So, this is the advantage of using sequelize-CLi).
 * THE upper commmand also did one more things - it created a migration file , and this migration folder have our default  coloumn like ID , Updated_AT , Created AT and also it constain the more attribute like it cannot be null .
+* If we try to see the data we cannot see it because ?
-* So , we have to sync to see the tables,
+*we have to sync to see the tables,
     `npx sequelizq db:migrate ` What is db:migrate ? ==> It migrate your Db , whatever new migration are there  which might not be applied yet will be applied .
 * Now , it sync the new migration , now if we do `show tables` it contain the tables we created and a new table which is `sequqlize_meta data ` .
 * And this metadata contain all the migration we done in our database.